Submissions and publication policies

 Submissions

-Submissions should consist of two items only, both submitted through the Human Biology Digital Commons website:
+Submissions should consist of the following items, submitted through the Human Biology Digital Commons website:

 Style Notes